prebid/Prebid.js/dev-docs/publisher-api-reference.md

 <div class="alert alert-danger" role="alert">
   <p>
-  If you define your own <code>bidderSettings</code> object, the <code>setPriceGranularity</code> method won't have any effect, since it assumes you are setting your own custom values.
+  If you define 'adserverTargeting' in your own <code>bidderSettings</code> object, the <code>setPriceGranularity</code> method won't have any effect, since it assumes you are setting your own custom values.
   </p>
 </div>